MRegina/crossvalidated_lasso/README.md

 RESEARCH PAPERS USING THIS SOFTWARE:
 - Meszlényi, Regina, Ladislav Peska, Viktor Gál, Zoltán Vidnyánszky, and Krisztian Buza.
 2016a.
 ‘A Model for Classification Based on the Functional Connectivity Pattern Dynamics of the Brain’.
-Proceedings of the Network Intelligence Conference (ENIC), 2016 Third European.
-IEEE, 2016.
+Proceedings of the Third European Network Intelligence Conference (ENIC), IEEE, 2016.
 - Meszlényi, Regina, Ladislav Peska, Viktor Gál, Zoltán Vidnyánszky, and Krisztian Buza.
 2016b.
 ‘Classification of fMRI Data Using Dynamic Time Warping Based Functional Connectivity Analysis’.
 Proceedings of the 24th Signal Processing Conference (EUSIPCO),2016.